 and then looks down.

 Below his feet, he sees

 no longer work on nothingness, and down

-he goes.
 As I fall past, remember me.

 Andrew Hudgins |